ermakovpetr/demo-vega-with-tooltip-fashion-mnist/README.md

 Example 2-d visualization of points in a browser with a tooltip (with a picture).

-Dataset: fashion mnist после umap:
+Dataset: fashion mnist + umap:

 - https://github.com/zalandoresearch/fashion-mnist
 - https://github.com/ermakovpetr/fashion-mnist-images